The Misfit's Manifesto is now available.

 “The antidote to feeling alienated is to find one's tribe and stand together.
 Lidia Yuknavitch defines and offers a shared space for everyone ever labeled ‘oddball,’ ‘weirdo’ or ‘freak.’
 Hard-earned sparks of wisdom spring off every page.
 A love letter to non-conformity, this book is going to change lives."—Hope Edelman, New York Times bestselling author of Motherless Daughters

-Lidia Yuknavitch is the author of Nationally Bestselling novel, The Book of Joan new from Harper.
+Lidia Yuknavitch is the author of the Nationally Bestselling novel, The Book of Joan new from Harper.